History of Lorde in Timeline

 In 2017, Lorde's parents married in a private ceremony on Cheltenham Beach.

-In a 2017 interview with NME, Lorde declared "I don't think about staying in my genre lane", highlighting her unconventional pop sound and introspective songwriting.
+In a 2017 interview with NME, Lorde stated, "I don't think about staying in my genre lane," highlighting her unconventional pop sound and introspective songwriting.

-In November 2018, Lorde became a patron of MusicHelps, formerly the New Zealand Music Foundation, a musical charity helping New Zealanders who are vulnerable to or experiencing serious health issues.
+In November 2018, Lorde became a patron of MusicHelps, a musical charity helping New Zealanders experiencing serious health issues.

-In 2018, Lorde placed at number 12 on NPR's readers poll of the most influential female musicians of the 21st century, highlighting her influence on the music trends of the 2010s.
+Lorde placed at number 12 on NPR's 2018 readers poll of the most influential female musicians of the 21st century.

 January 2019: Visit to Antarctica

-In January 2019, Lorde visited Antarctica, which was later documented in her book "Going South."
+In January 2019, Lorde visited Antarctica, a journey documented in her book 'Going South'.

-May 2020: Begins work on third studio album
+May 2020: Started working on her third studio album

-On 20 May 2020, Lorde revealed that she started working on her third studio album with Jack Antonoff following the death of her dog Pearl.
+In May 2020, Lorde revealed that she started working on her third studio album with Antonoff following the death of her dog.

 In August 2023, Lorde debuted the songs "Silver Moon" and "Invisible Ink" during her concert at the Boardmasters Festival in Cornwall, England.